Important Financial Aid Opportunities and Sources for You

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 The only requirement to be eligible for the FSEOG Grant is to file the FAFSA.
 You can receive between $100–$4,000 per year depending on your financial need.
-Every participating school receives a certain amount of FSEOG funds, but unlike the Federal Pell Grant, which guarantees you with an amount, this grant is not 100% guaranteed.
+Every participating school receives a certain amount of FSEOG funds, but unlike the Federal Pell Grant, which guarantees you an amount, this grant is not 100% guaranteed.
 If your school runs out of the given funds to distribute, they’ll stop granting money for that year.
 This grant is great to apply for, but since it’s not guaranteed, it’s best that you make this your alternate option.

 Iraq and Afghanistan Service Grant